 \subsection{Training Details}

 \paragraph{Loss Function.} We use the standard reconstruction objective of mean squared error loss between the ground truth data and the reconstructed/generated data.

 \paragraph{Hyperparameters.} For both the ScalarLatents and the BlockLatents dataset, we used the Adam optimizer with the hyperparameters defined below.
-We also use early stopping with patience 1000, i.e, the training stops if the reconstruction loss on the validation dataset does not improve consecutively for 1000 epochs.
 Note that we maintain consistent hyperparameters across both the Additive decoder and the Non-Additive decoder method.